eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

     uint8_t input_reliable_stream_buffer[BUFFER_SIZE];
     uxrStreamId reliable_in = uxr_create_input_reliable_stream(&session, input_reliable_stream_buffer, BUFFER_SIZE, STREAM_HISTORY);

-In order to publish and/or subscribe a topic, we need to create a hierarchy of XRCE entities in the agent side.
+In order to publish and/or subscribe a topic, we need to create a hierarchy of XRCE entities in the *Agent* side.
-These entities will be created from the client.
+These entities will be created from the *Client*.

 .. image:: images/entities_hierarchy.svg

 Setup a Participant
 ^^^^^^^^^^^^^^^^^^^
-For establishing DDS communication we need to create a `Participant` entity for the `Client` in the `Agent`.
+For establishing DDS communication we need to create a `Participant` entity for the `Client` in the *Agent*.
 We can do this calling *Create participant* operation:

 .. code-block:: C